North Carolina Homicide Defense Attorney

 If you have been charged with murder or manslaughter, it’s critical that you contact Mr. Wilkie, experienced NC homicide lawyer, as quickly as possible.
 Mr. Wilkie will investigate the case and create a compelling criminal defense to the allegations you are facing to help negotiate the best possible plea deal, have your case dropped or dismissed, or ultimately prove your innocence.

 Even if you are guilty, an experienced criminal defense attorney like Aden Wilkie may be able to have the charges reduced to a lesser crime.
-Call 910-333-9626 or fill out the online contact form below to get a free consultation with North Carolina criminal defense lawyer Aden Wilkie to discuss your criminal case today.
+Call 910-333-9626 or fill out the online contact form below to get a consultation with North Carolina criminal defense lawyer Aden Wilkie to discuss your criminal case today.